Skip to Main Content

 • How cities function

-• How these have changed over time
+• How cities have changed over time

 Central Idea:

-• The structures and systems of community groups and organizations can impact change
+• The structures and systems of community groups and organizations can impact change.

 Lines of Inquiry: